-- 90. The Scottish Ministers will publish a list of those whose financial contributions to the scheme are fair and meaningful such that they will be included in the published list of contributors.
-In accepting a redress payment, applicants will sign a waiver relinquishing their right to raise and continue with relevant proceedings, such as an action for damages, against all those on the list at the time that the applicant is found to be eligible for a redress payment. - 91.
+- 86. Financial contributions to the redress scheme from third parties will be paid to the Scottish Ministers.
+Financial contributions to the redress scheme will be treated as income and will be used to make redress payments to survivors of child abuse on completion of a successful application to the scheme.
+Financial contributions from service providers are not expected to exceed payments to survivors over the life of the scheme. - 87.
+The Scottish Ministers will publish a list of those whose financial contributions to the scheme are fair and meaningful such that they will be included in the published list of contributors.
+In accepting a redress payment, applicants will sign a waiver relinquishing their right to raise and continue with relevant proceedings, such as an action for damages, against all those on the list at the time that the applicant is found to be eligible for a redress payment. - 88.
 The Scottish Public Finance Manual (SPFM) states that sums received by bodies funded direct from the Scottish Consolidated Fund (SCF), including the constituent parts of the Scottish Administration, must be paid into the SCF unless provision has been made for the disposal of or accounting for such sums by or under an Act of the Scottish Parliament.
 The use of receipts to fund expenditure should therefore, as a rule, be subject to separate authorisation by the Parliament in the annual Budget Act or subsequent Amendment Orders.
 The annual Budget Act authorises the use of accruing resources for specific purposes up to specified amounts.
 The redress scheme will therefore seek the necessary parliamentary authority in the annual Budget Act to allow income to be used to make payments to survivors.